BrightspaceUI/core/README.md

 `/test/` - Index and shared styles for unit tests

 `/tools/` - Development tools for building, testing, etc.

+`/templates/` - Templates to provide common ways to arrange content

 ## Developing, Testing and Contributing